qxf2/acc-model-app/README.md

 4. Run the backend server:
     ```bash
-    uvicorn main:app --reload
+    uvicorn app.main:app --reload

 The API will be available at `http://127.0.0.1:8000`.

-For a full list of avaiable endpoints, refer to the FastAPI auto-generated docs available at `http://127.0.0.1:8000/docs`.
+For a full list of available endpoints, refer to the FastAPI auto-generated docs at `http://127.0.0.1:8000/docs`.

 ### Frontend (React)